 Social intranets contain a number of applications that support employee communication and collaboration.

-Intranet collaboration tools allow employees to share ideas and project updates securely, while allowing them to pose questions and gain answers on a variety of topics.
+For instance, intranet collaboration tools allow employees to share ideas and project updates securely, while allowing them to pose questions and gain answers on a variety of topics.
 Increased collaboration amongst employees increases morale, which ultimately leads to greater productivity.

 Improved knowledge sharing